builders-blueprint-series/from-coder-to-engineer/front/contents-at-a-glance.md

 ## Quotes

-"Brevity is the soul of wit."
+"Brevity is the soul of wit." - Polonius, Hamlet

 "Everything should as simple as possible, but not simpler."